clarkpetri/BEV_IFEM_ABM/README.md

      * [server.py](./files/model/server.py) Supports GUI initiation of model
      * [model.py](./files/model/model.py) Contains the model.
 Run from terminal for batch runs and improved computational efficiency

-Note: The fpop files are too large for GitHub.
-Contact me for access.
+Note: The fpop_final.pkl, fpop_connections_dict.pkl, and fpop_reverse_connections_dict.pkl files are too large for GitHub.
+The ones uploaded here are truncated ones for testing.
+Contact me for access to the full files.